ihisawi/Custom-Python-scripts-for-generating-Fingerprints/README.md

     ```

 3.  **Results:**
-    The script will automatically detect your input file and save the fingerprints in the `output/` directory, organized by fingerprint types.
+    The script will automatically detect an input file and save the fingerprints in the `output/` directory, organized by fingerprint types.
+    **Optionally, specify a custom input file via a command-line flag:**
+    ```bash
+    **python fingerprintGeneration.py --input MK.csv**
+    ```

 Note: Sample input and output files are included in this repository (Input: MK.csv) (Output: MK-FP2.csv).
 You can use these files to verify that the code is running correctly and producing the expected results.